SYMBOLIC OF MOTION, EMOTION & FLOW

 Laban also drew attention to the way that we move; the how, why and intention within our movements, gestures and postures.
 Crucially, Laban observed the need for recovery in our lives; if our daily life consists of being strong, fast paced and direct in our actions, then the opposite is necessary to recover and maintain balance.

-After training at London Contemporary Dance School, UK, in the early nineties, Amanda performed as a contemporary dancer for over ten years, working with European companies and choreographers in the UK, Norway, Sweden and Lithuania.
-She subsequently became a freelance practitioner leading workshops, residencies and performance projects for children, adults, dancers in training, teachers and dance professionals in the UK, Ireland, Norway, Lithuania and Kenya.
+After training at London Contemporary Dance School, UK, in the early nineties, Amanda performed as a contemporary dancer for twelve years, working with European companies and choreographers in the UK, Norway, Sweden and Lithuania.
+As a freelance practitioner she has led workshops, residencies and performance projects for adults, teachers and dance professionals in the UK, Ireland, Norway, Lithuania and Kenya.

-Amanda has since performed in three Laban dance films and taught Laban-based principles and practice on professional development summer schools, teacher training and dance training courses, and courses for children and adults from non-dance backgrounds.
+Amanda has since performed in three Laban dance films and taught Laban-based principles and practice on professional development summer schools, teacher training and dance training courses, and courses for adults from non-dance backgrounds.
 After relocating to California with her husband in 2012, Amanda established ICO-DANCE classes for local adults of all ages.